 Best answer: A MacBook of any type is an excellent tool for most students.
-For high school students, a MacBook Air is a great choice, with its balance of portability, a decent amount of power, and battery life.
+For high school students, the MacBook Air is a great choice, with its balance of portability, a decent amount of power, and battery life.

-MacBooks are excellent tools
+MacBooks are excellent tools for learning

-Speaking as someone who grew up in a house that always had a single desktop computer that sat in one room, a laptop would also be great for your student to have for home use.
+Speaking as someone who grew up in a house that always had a single desktop computer that sat in one room, a great MacBook would also be great for your student to have for home use.
 They can work where they feel most comfortable, whether that's in their room or down in the kitchen near the rest of the family.